wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Sophee Southall (Australian)](http://sopheesmiles.com/about/sophees-story/) travelled to Lahore, Islamabad and Northern Pakistan and described her experience as "I carried a reinvigorated sense of hope and optimist with me.
 It’s the best souvenir I could’ve asked for.
 Thank you Pakistan".
 She also wrote a detailed [blog post](http://sopheesmiles.com/2015/08/22/pakistan-unveiled/) and I believe it's the best I have read so far.
   - [Surprising Pakistan](http://einspurig-reisen.de/?p=6258) : A german couple visited Pakistan and drove to famous Karakoram Highway on bike.
 This is their blog post sharing their amazing experience (sorry, it's in German!).
   - Alex (Netherland) & Sebastian (American) reached Pakistan from Iran through the [taftan border](http://lostwithpurpose.com/the-longest-border-crossing-in-the-world/) and travelled from southern most point to northern Pakistan.
 I came to know about them through the [article in dawn](http://images.dawn.com/news/1175844/meet-the-hiking-duo-that-took-a-chance-on-pakistan) and found out they have a brand, ["Lost with Purpose"](http://lostwithpurpose.com).
 They shared their experience with this [video](https://www.youtube.com/watch?v=G7JCpfasdAo), beautiful [instagram](https://www.instagram.com/lostwithpurpose/) pictures and series of blog posts including [5 serious dangers of traveling in Pakistan](http://lostwithpurpose.com/5-serious-dangers-traveling-pakistan/).
+  - [Cynthia D. Ritchie](https://twitter.com/CynthiaDRitchie), a former Goodwill Ambassador to Pakistan has traveled around Pakistan and meticulously navigated the country’s social, political, and cultural layers.
+She is now on a mission to produce a docu-series that will capture “the true spirit of Pakistan,” by showing its beauty, vibrance, and devotion to hospitality.
+Recently she addressed questions and changed perceptions - all through [Twitter](http://images.dawn.com/news/1175944).